nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ## 9. **Glossary**

+- **Key**: An attribute that helps to uniquely identify an employee
+- **Primary Key**: The selected key that uniquely identifies an employee
-- **Mainstream OS** :Windows, Linux, Unix, OS-X
+- **Mainstream OS**: Windows, Linux, Unix, OS-X
-- **Private contact detail** : A contact detail that is not meant to be shared with others
+- **Private contact detail**: A contact detail that is not meant to be shared with others